vladiim/heuro/_drafts/blog/the-science-of-advertising.md

 ***

+## Understand your market position

+Follows on from jobs to be done

+"[Vaseline] established a new demand, then almost monopolized that demand through wisdom at the start.
+To have called it some different brand of petroleum jelly might have made a difference of millions in results."

+microsoft lost smartphone b/c they were trying to make a dumb computer, apple made a smart phone

+***

-## Optimise towards a metric
+## Optimise towards observable phenomena

 <blockquote>Scientific advertising is impossible without [knowing your results].
 So is safe advertising.
 So is maximum profit.
 Groping in the dark in this field has probably cost enough money to pay the national debt.</blockquote>

-***

-## Position based on the job

-"[Vaseline] established a new demand, then almost monopolized that demand through wisdom at the start.
-To have called it some different brand of petroleum jelly might have made a difference of millions in results."

-microsoft lost smartphone b/c they were trying to make a dumb computer, apple made a smart phone

 ***